ahmedaliashraf/Imgur_Downloader/README.md

 album (typically the last part of the url pointing to the album.
 For example, "QwP9J" is the id of the album available through the link "http://imgur.com/gallery/QwP9J").
-The program ensures that the album actually exists (Right now, it doesn't distinguish between not existing and not having access-albums may be private-, but I am planning on additing that check).
+The program ensures that the album actually exists.
 If the album exists, a folder, named as the id, is created and all the images from the album is downloaded inside that folder.
 The images are named with numbers, starting from 0 and incremented